Beltane: Neopaganism

 Beltane and Beltane-based festivals are held by some Neopagans.
 As there are many kinds of Neopaganism, their Beltane celebrations can be very different despite the shared name.
 Some try to emulate the historic festival as much as possible.
 Other Neopagans base their celebrations on many sources, the Gaelic festival being only one of them.

 Neopagans usually celebrate Beltane on 30 April – 1 May in the Northern Hemisphere and 31 October – 1 November in the Southern Hemisphere, beginning and ending at sunset.
 Some Neopagans celebrate it at the astronomical midpoint between the spring equinox and summer solstice (or the full moon nearest this point).
 In the Northern Hemisphere, this midpoint is when the ecliptic longitude of the Sun reaches 45 degrees.
-In 2014, this was on 5 May.

 Celtic Reconstructionist

 Celtic Reconstructionists strive to reconstruct ancient Celtic religion.
 Their religious practices are based on research and historical accounts, but modified to suit modern life.
 They avoid syncretism and eclecticism (i.e. combining practises from unrelated cultures).

 Celtic Reconstructionists usually celebrate Beltane when the local hawthorn trees are in bloom.
 Many observe the traditional bonfire rites, to whatever extent this is feasible where they live.
 This may involve passing themselves and their pets or livestock between two bonfires, and bringing home a candle lit from the bonfire.
 If they are unable to make a bonfire or attend a bonfire ceremony, candles may be used instead.
 They may decorate their homes with a May Bush, branches from blooming thorn trees, or equal-armed rowan crosses.
 Holy wells may be visited and offerings made to the spirits or deities of the wells.
 Traditional festival foods may also be prepared.